Toulon: Climate

 Toulon is subtropical, featuring a Mediterranean climate (Köppen climate classification: Csa), characterised by abundant and strong sunshine, dry summers, and rain which is rare but sometimes torrential; and by hot summers and mild winters.
 Because of its proximity to the sea, the temperature is relatively moderate.

 The average temperature in January, the coldest month, is 9.9 °C, the warmest of any city in metropolitan France.
-In January the maximum average temperature is 13.2 °C. and the average minimum temperature is 6.6 °C.
+In January, the maximum average temperature is 13.2 °C. and the average minimum temperature is 6.6 °C.

 The average temperature in July, the warmest month, is 24.7 °C, with an average maximum of 29.5 °C. and an average minimal temperature of 19.9 °C.

-According to data collected by Météo-France, Toulon is the city in metropolitan France with the most sunshine per year: an average of 2,856 hours a year from 1999 to 2008, compared with 2,695 hours a year for Nice and 2,472 hours for Perpignan.
-This is due to the wall of mountains that largely protects Toulon from the weather coming from north.
-With an yearly average temperature of 16.7 °C, it is also one of the warmest cities in metropolitan France.
+According to data collected by Météo-France, Toulon is the second city (after Marseille) in metropolitan France with the most sunshine per year: an average of 2,854.1 hours a year from 1991 to 2020, compared with 2,695 hours a year for Nice and 2,472 hours for Perpignan.
+This is due to the wall of mountains that largely protects Toulon from the weather coming from the north.
+With a yearly average temperature of 16.7 °C, it is also one of the warmest cities in metropolitan France.